 Source: Base Power

-Ultimately the power company plans to build a decentralized network of batteries which will act as a virtual power plant, allowing it to generate revenues by power arbitrage.
+Base Power ultimately aims to develop a decentralized battery network that serves as a virtual power plant, enabling revenue generation through power arbitrage.
 A fleet of software-controlled energy storage systems will give Base an edge in power trading.
 Base's system can access sub-second data, whereas other market participants receive data on a five-minute delay.
 With a large enough fleet, Base envisions backward integrating into power generation to build a fully integrated utility, controlling the entire supply chain of electricity.

 Customer